How to Avoid Holiday Hackers | Auctioneer Software

 Password Security

-A common way hackers gain access to your accounts is by guessing your passwords based on information they can find about you from your social media accounts and the information available to them on internet.
+A common way hackers gain access to your accounts is by guessing your passwords based on information they can find about you from your social media accounts and the information available to them on the internet.

 When creating a new password: